stakater/mto-docs/content/getting-started/installation/azure-aks/installation.md

 Open the Console URL and Log In with the admin user.
 Default username and password is `mto`

 The Dashboard opens after the successful login.
-There are no tenants yet.
+It stays empty until you create a tenant.
+See [Console Overview](../../../console/overview.md) for what the Console can do.

 ## What's Next